Creating product variations on Amazon – How to do it and why you should focus on it!

 Additionally, you increase the benefit for customers on Amazon when you create product variations.
 With better visibility, they can see all variants at once and do not have to search again if the color of the desired T-shirt does not match their taste.
 Instead, customers can simply click through the offered variations and select their favorite.

 Incidentally, the likelihood that a customer adds multiple items to their cart increases.
-If a nice blue T-shirt is offered right next to a white one that the customer is looking for, they will buy the blue one along with the white one.
+If a nice blue T-shirt is offered right next to a white one that the customer is looking for, they will likely buy the blue one along with the white one.

 You can also increase the cart by creating bundles on Amazon as product variants.
 In addition to the standard equipment, another variant can be a set with additional accessories or a combination item.
 For example, you can offer a bundle with glasses and a VR-compatible game alongside the VR headset as a variant.
 This way, you market your offers right where they are most likely to be purchased.